Southclaws/pawn-errors/README.md

 ### Nested Errors

-If an error has been returned and the call site cannoy handle it, you can simply return another `Error()` to the next caller.
+If an error has been returned and the call site cannot handle it, you can simply return another `Error()` to the next caller.
 Errors will stack along with full file and line information so when you handle them, you have all the data available.